 Positive outcomes from this crisis stage depend on contributing positively and unconditionally.
 We might also see this as an end of self-interest.
 Having children is not a prerequisite for Generativity, just as being a parent is no guarantee that Generativity will be achieved.
 Caring for children is the common Generativity scenario, but success at this stage actually depends on giving and caring - putting something back into life, to the best of one's capabilities.

-Stagnation is an extension of intimacy which turns inward in the form of self-interest and self-absorption.
-It's the disposition that represents feelings of selfishness, self-indulgence, greed, lack of interest in young people and future generations, and the wider world.
+Stagnation is an extension of Isolation which turns inward in the form of self-interest and self-absorption.
+It's the disposition that represents feelings of selfishness, self-indulgence, greed, lack of interest in young people and future generations, and the wider world. ('Isolation' was corrected from 'Intimacy' 14 Jun 2016, thank you JP Selinger.)

 Erikson later used the term 'Self-Absorption' instead of 'Stagnation' and then seems to have settled in later work with the original 'Stagnation'.